Kray-G/kinx/README.md

 *   **Isolate** object to control native threads without Global Interpreter Lock.
 *   Including libraries of **Zip**, **Xml**, **libCurl(HTTP)**, **SQLite3**, **Regular Expression**, etc.
 *   Useful Testing System named as **[SpecTest](doc/spec/spectest/README.md)**.
 It is designed to not only for Kinx but also for any other products.

+The script language is a platform as a glue between libraries.
+This means a language itself is not a main purpose, it should be just a backend or supporter due to use a library you want to use.

+Therefor another design goal for this language is to be extendable, lightweight, and easy to use for user's own purpose.
+Kinx will be able to be the best platform for any libraries which you want to use or your own library.

 ### Language Details